sanket-srivastwa/BackToBasics/replit.md

 - Enhanced CSS animations including gradient shifts, scale effects, and smooth transitions
 - Better mobile responsiveness and accessibility features

+### Search Functionality (New Features)
+- Global search bar on home page hero section for searching questions and topics
+- Search redirects to practice page with filtered results
+- Comprehensive search functionality for questions with query parameter handling
+- Enhanced AI Learning Assistant prominently featured at top of learning page
+- AI search with conversation history for interactive Q&A in learning materials
+- Quick question buttons for common management and technical topics
+- Smart error handling for OpenAI API quota limitations with user-friendly messages

 ## Changelog

 ```